 The distortion of tinnitus is faint in the background, the joy of nature’s aromas – fresh air and sunshine squelches the tinnitus as I breathe.
 Or the anticipation of friends joining me for dinner as the house fills with the aromas from the kitchen.
 Acquiescing to other senses, sounds, tastes, and feelings relieves the continuous haunted roars of tinnitus.

 The bottom line living with Tinnitus: I taught myself how to “Hear your lips”, read people’s facial expressions in order to understand any conversation fluently.
 No one would know I am mostly deaf.
 I did begin to learn American Sign Language and still know enough to get me through a short conversation.
 Nonetheless, I would rather relearn my once fluent French, Portuguese and Spanish, before tackling another complete new language.
 Albeit, signing has come in handy many times through daily life.
 The point being, we all have enough on our plates, I do by winning this long medical battle.
 At this moment in life, living back home in Colorado, these moments are about FUN, HAPPINESS, RIDING MY KLASSICAMIR and enjoying life.
-It has been a long ten years, it is time to enjoy some of my accomplishments.
+It has been a long thirtenn years, it is time to enjoy some of my accomplishments.
 And continue to develop by educating others about Traumatic Brain Injuries and the recovery process.

 It is not just hopeful, there are many people who do recover.
 My passion is to speak on these developments along with studying all the different Universities, Armed Forces, Provider Groups – align with them as a resource speaker.
 Public speaking was a passionate skill in the past and still is, with the message “you have a traumatic brain injury, you will recover” if you wish to.
 It takes GRIT, patience, redevelopment and a deep determination.
 And a Cheering squad that I am part of.
 “The Finish Line Is Our Starting Point.”

 What keeps me going is that I am winning this battle.
-What keeps me going is sharing the indomitable spirit that drives me to give others, some enduring hope – finding the doorway out of suffering hell into a shimmer of sanguinity.
+What keeps me going is sharing the indomitable spirit that drives me to give others, some enduring hope – finding the doorway out of suffering hell into a shimmer of encouragement.

 I hope this gives anyone reading, a sense, that there are alternatives to your suffering.
-If you know someone who has a TBI or brain injury; a caregiver or health provider; please share these blogs with them.
+If you know someone who has a TBI or brain injury; a caregiver or health provider; please share these writings with them.